manweile/MusicProcessing/docs/NormalizedMusic.md

 F:\NormalizedMusic directory is the result of normalization on ConvertedMusic directory.

-Created Jun 23, this directory must be updated after debug normalization def.
+Created Jul 12, this directory was updated on Jul 13th after debugging normalization def.
 F:\ConvertedMusic is up to date as of Jul 9.

 Only audio files are present.
 All audio files are in mp3 format.